KeithWilliamsGMIT/Graph-Theory-Project/README.md

 This design would utilise all of the data structures offered by Neo4J.
 This solution is designed to be flexible and to reduce duplication.
 This design would also making querying student, lecturer and room timetables very easy as only adjacent class nodes will be returned.

 ### <a id="s5"></a>Building the prototype
-Now that the database design is complete a prototpye database can be built to demonstrate how it might be used.
+Now that the database design is complete a prototype database can be built to demonstrate how it might be used.

 #### Obtaining the data
-To populate the prototpe database data is needed.
-Finding and extracting this data was more difficult than anticipated due to the implementation of GMIT's current timetabling system.
+To populate the prototype database, data is needed.
+Finding and extracting this data was more difficult than anticipated due to the implementation of GMIT's current timetabling system from which most of the data was extracted from.
+In order to prperly test this databse design I tried to accumulate as much data as possible.

 ##### Rooms
 To get a list of rooms go to the [GMIT timetable website](http://timetable.gmit.ie/) and them choose Academic year 16/17, Rooms and then right click and choose the View Source option.
 The list of rooms will be available in the following format.